Tomas-Kuchta-FPV/Open-ESPilot/JOURNAL.md

 ![IMU](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/blob/main/Journal%20Images/IMU_Schematic.png)

-**Check if the footprint is correct using a paper representation - 3.7.2025** Today I haven't had much time so I only checked if the footprints I've made are correct by printing them on paper.
+**Check if the footprint is correct using a paper representation. - 3.7.2025**
+Today I haven't had much time so I only checked if the footprints I've made are correct by printing them on paper.
 But when exporting I've noticed that I forgor the front silkscreen.
 So this should be corrected when I have time.
 After printing the first sheet it printed in portrait and it was shrinked.